justin/podscraper/README.md

 # podscraper

-A small, probably poorly-written, script to grab the top podcasts from the iTunes directory.
+A small, probably poorly-written script to grab the top podcasts from the iTunes directory.

 ## Installation